wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

         - Chrome 67 and above
         - Firefox 60 and above
         - Edge 17723 and above
-    - Passkey login with [platform authenticators](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Platform_vs_Cross-Platform.html#:~:text=types%20of%20authenticators%3A-,Platform%20authenticators,-%2C%20also%20known%20as) will NOT work on the Firefox browser in macOS Catalina, Big Sur, and Monterey due to browser limitations.
+    - Passkey login with platform authenticators will NOT work on the Firefox browser in macOS Catalina, Big Sur, and Monterey due to browser limitations.
-    - Passkey login with [roaming authenticators](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Platform_vs_Cross-Platform.html#:~:text=Roaming%20authenticators) will NOT work on the Firefox browser as the browser doesn't support CTAP2 (Client to Authenticator Protocol 2) with PIN.
+    - Passkey login with roaming authenticators will NOT work on the Firefox browser as the browser doesn't support CTAP2 (Client to Authenticator Protocol 2) with PIN.

+The following guide explains how you can enable log in with passkeys in your application.

 ## Prerequisites